Powahowa/ml1030_neuroimaging/README.md

     configs = configurations.Config('experiment-name')

 Please ensure that *configurations.py* has the correct path to the *experiments* folder or else it won't be able to find the config files.

+## Getting Started

+In order to get any of these scripts to run, you will need to place standard fMRIPrep output in the "01-data" folder.
+The scripts expect at least some .nii.gz (NIfTI files) that represent the fMRI images.
+For the masking section, pre-computed mask files are also required in .nii.gz format.

+You will need to modify the experiments/configurations files to point to your local machine.

+The folders are numbered in order that we approached the problem (suggested run order).

+If you get stuck, please contact us.